boyhagemann/BhFacadeModule/README.md

 Introduction
 ------------
 This a startup making the facade pattern possible for ZF2 projects.
 It is based and inspired on the excellent Laravel framework.
+It uses the Zend service locator internally by default.

 Installation with Composer